 I have not come across many groups such as this who has observed this discrimination and worked towards eradicating the same.
 Some men’s rights groups have visited boys’ orphanages earlier and given them gifts but those efforts were also very limited.
 Since men’s rights organizations are non-funded groups focussed more on changing the legal system of the country it might be difficult for them to work more for this cause but they do recognize discrimination.
 That is why they demand a men’s commission for a longer term solution to all problems faced by men and boys in the country.
 Today a situation has come when probably even these men’s rights groups need to take up this cause actively.

 So as a men’s rights activist I appeal to the general population to think about this issue and help such boy’s orphanages that are discriminated against by our government today.
-I request the men’s rights groups to focus on this issue and help building a stronger future generation.
+I request the men’s rights groups to focus on this issue and help to build a stronger future generation.
 My request to prominent national bloggers and different blogging platforms to organize blogging events to raise funds for these boys who can’t go anywhere else for help.
 My request to the national media is to pay more attention to this issue and to make the WCD ministry work for the children without discriminating them based on gender.

 Today, I write this article to inspire everyone around to form a national network that can create a platform to help raise funds for these children.
 Together we can WIN many hearts and overcome this hurdle of gender discrimination of boys.